-The 2021 Report includes data from 269 different TAs, a slight decrease over the 277 from 2020 which is primarily due to adjustment of ADAMS to include TAs that are code signatories only.

-NADOs continue to be responsible for a significant portion of worldwide anti-doping efforts, having been the responsible TAs for 73% of the samples collected in 2021.
-IFs, meanwhile, were responsible for approximately 27% of samples collected and reported into ADAMS (comprising testing conducted by AIMS, ARISF, AOIWF and ASOIF-member organizations as well as other Code Signatories).
+The 2022 Report includes data from 308 different TAs, an increase over the 269 from 2021 which is primarily due to an increase in the number of code signatories reporting data into ADAMS.
+NADOs continue to be responsible for a significant portion of worldwide anti-doping efforts, having been the responsible TAs for 70% of the samples collected in 2022 with IFs, mainly responsible for the 30% of samples collected and reported into ADAMS (comprising testing conducted by AIMS, ARISF, AOIWF and ASOIF-member organizations as well as other Code Signatories).